divyanshmaurya0001/OSS-AUDIT-24BCY10130/README.md

 ---

-## 📖 Overview
+##  Overview

 This repository contains five Bash scripts created as part of an open-source audit project.

-MySQL was selected due to its importance in the evolution of web technologies.
-Since its introduction in the 1990s, it has been widely used as a reliable and fast relational database system.
+MySQL was selected because it serves as a fundamental database system for web technology development.
+The system has functioned as a dependable and high-speed relational database system since its 1990s debut.
 It became a key component of the LAMP stack and continues to be relevant in modern applications.
-MySQL follows a dual licensing approach, offering both open-source and commercial usage options.
+MySQL follows a dual licensing approach which allows users to choose between open-source and commercial usage options.

 ---

-## 📂 Project Structure
+##  Project Structure

 oss-audit-24BCY10130/
 ├── README.md